Rajshahi: Arts and festivals

-Rajshahi is famous for Rajshahi silk, which has a special status as clothing material in Indian subcontinent.
+Rajshahi is famous for Rajshahi silk, which has a special status as clothing material in the Indian subcontinent.
 Rajshahi is the home of the region's best mangoes and lichis.
-Rajshahi is also the location of Barendra Museum, which is known for its collection of local sculpture and other artifacts dating from medieval times.
-It also has some important structures made by the British like the T Dam.Pohela Baishakh, the Bengali New Year, and Pahela Falgun, the first day of spring of the Bengali month Falgun, in the Bengali calendar, is celebrated in the city in a festive manner.
-There are widespread celebration of Muslim festivals of Eid ul-Fitr, Eid ul-Adha, and Muharram; Hindu festivals of Durga Puja, Buddhist festival of Buddha Purnima; and the Christian festival of Christmas across the city.
+Rajshahi is also the location of Barendra Museum, which is known for its collection of local sculptures and other artifacts dating from medieval times.
+It also has some important structures made by the British like the T Dam.

+Pohela Baishakh, the Bengali New Year, and Pahela Falgun, the first day of spring of the Bengali month Falgun, in the Bengali calendar, is festively celebrated in the city.
+There are widespread celebrations of Muslim festivals of Eid ul-Fitr, Eid ul-Adha, and Muharram; Hindu festivals of Durga Puja, the Buddhist festival of Buddha Purnima; and the Christian festival of Christmas across the city.

 Media

-There are many Bengali daily newspapers published from the city, including Sonali Sangbad, Sunshine, Dainik Barta, Sonar Desh, Natun Provat, and Amader Rajshahi.
-There are also many online news portal such as Uttarkal, Padmatimes24, rajshahinews24.com, silkcitynews.com, and others.
+There are many Bengali daily newspapers published in the city, including Sonali Sangbad, Uttorbongo Protidin, Shadhin Janapad, Sunshine, Dainik Barta, Sonar Desh, Natun Provat, and Amader Rajshahi.
+There are also many online news portal such as Uttarkal, Padmatimes24, AjkerRajshahi, rajshahinews24.com, silkcitynews.com, Priyojon TV and others.

-The government-run Bangladesh Television and Bangladesh Betar have transmission centres in Rajshahi.
+State-owned Bangladesh Television and Bangladesh Betar have transmission centers in Rajshahi.
+The BTV relay station in Rajshahi is headquartered in the Kazihata neighborhood and has been operating since 2001.

 A local FM radio station, Radio Padma, transmits at 99.2 MHz frequency and Radio Foorti transmits at 88.0 MHz.

-There is also five pressclub in Rajshahi City.Known as Rajshahi City Press Club, Rajshahi Press Club, Rajshahi Metropolitan Press Club, Rajshahi Varendra Press Club and Rajshahi Model Press Club.
+There are also five press clubs in Rajshahi City.
+Known as Rajshahi City Press Club, Rajshahi Press Club, Rajshahi Metropolitan Press Club, Rajshahi Varendra Press Club, and Rajshahi Padma Press Club.